We are Enniscorthy Credit Union Limited (“we” or “us”). We are committed to protecting and respecting your privacy.

 Children may post comments on our websites provided they are eligible users of said websites.
 We moderate all postings including children’s postings to remove personal information, and we encourage parents to discuss with their children why they should never include personal information in comments posted to the websites.
 Children may also participate in other online activities, such as polls.
-All members, including children, have the ability to delete their postings to the websites.
-Or the member can send an email requesting deletion to email@example.com, noting their name and date of the comment.
+All members, including children, can delete their postings to the websites.
+Or the member can send an email requesting deletion to firstname.lastname@example.org, noting their name and date of the comment.
 It is possible that deleted reviews or comments will remain in our system (such as in backups of our data), but they will not be visible through the sites.
 Please note that your request for deletion does not ensure complete or comprehensive removal of the content or information, as, for example, some of your content may have been re-posted by another user.

 Ensure that the websites function properly

 Enable us to conduct research and analysis to understand, address and improve the use and performance of the websites and

 We do not disclose to third parties any children’s personal information that we collect other than as follows, consistent with applicable law:

 (c) to third-party service providers who help us operate or manage the Sites,

 (d) as part of aggregated data shared with third-party service providers,